An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 Let a graph $G=(V,E)$ with $|V|=n$ is given.
 Let $BC^e(v)$ be the exact betweenness score of node $v$ in the given graph.
-Let $BC^a(v)$ be the betweenness score of the same node $v$ computed by Algorithm 1 using probabilities generated by EDDBM.
-Then, we define error in computation of betweenness score on node $v$ same as Chehreghani\cite{Chehreghani:2014}:
+Let $BC^a(v)$ be the betweenness score of the same node $v$ computed by Algorithm~\ref{BO_algo1} using probabilities generated by EDDBM.
+Then, as defined by Chehreghani~\cite{Chehreghani:2014}, the error in computation of betweenness score on node $v$ is computed as :

 We define \textit{average error} $E$ in the computation of betweenness score of a set of nodes $U$, $U\subseteq V$, over a graph $G$ as